Economic and Housing Justice

 • Created four Neighborhood Service Centers throughout the district, bringing critical services to residents that continue to make an immediate impact in people’s lives.
 Through these centers, our team has assisted thousands of residents with constituent services, including supporting residents with utility and water payments, ensuring residents applied for FEMA assistance after 2021’s flooding, advocacy on landlord tenant issues, legal services, and assistance with various everyday challenges.

-• Returned more than $4.4 million back to district residents in the form of social security and disability benefits, veteran benefits, debt reduction, tax returns, securing back pay, and helping people navigate government services.
+• Returned more than $5.5 million back to district residents in the form of social security and disability benefits, veteran benefits, debt reduction, tax returns, securing back pay, and helping people navigate government services.

-• Used her office and resources to check on nearly 200,000 people throughout her district—connecting residents to the resources needed during the pandemic and listening to people’s concerns.
+• Used her office and resources to check on 200,000 people throughout her district—connecting residents to the resources needed during the pandemic and listening to people’s concerns.

 • Rashida and her team created an e-newsletter and host webinars on how organizations can apply for federal grants.